dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/logging.md

 > LoggingTest.Pages.Index: This is a warning message.
 > [ 7: Error       ] LoggingTest.Pages.Index - This is an error message.

 From a casual inspection of the preceding example, it's apparent that setting the log line formats via the dictionary in `CustomLoggerConfiguration` isn't strictly necessary.
 The line formats applied by the custom logger (`CustomLogger`) could have been applied by merely checking the `logLevel` in the `Log` method.
-The value of assigning the log format via configuration is that one can change the log format easily via app configuration, as the following example demonstrates.
+The purpose of assigning the log format via configuration is that the developer can change the log format easily via app configuration, as the following example demonstrates.

 In the `wwwroot` folder, add or update the `appsettings.json` file to include logging configuration.
 Set the log format to `Long` for all three log levels: